-We hold guided tours on the hour every hour between 10am and 3pm during opening hours.
-These are interactive educational tours, Our guides have learned great knowledge of the First World War and in particular the Battle of the Somme and of the role Ireland played in it, as well as the history of the Home Rule Crises and history of Women in the War.
+We hold guided tours which includes the reconstructed First World War trenches on the hour every hour during opening hours, last tour an hour before closing.
+These are interactive educational tours.
+Our expert guides have a great knowledge of the First World War and in particular the Battle of the Somme and of the role Ireland played in it, as well as the history of the Home Rule Crises and history of Women in the War.

 Within our exhibits we have an extensive collection of artefacts as well as stories, historical accounts and general educational information.

 The Museum has seen a rise in Primary School visits in particular with the Centenary of the start of the First World War.
-The education session provided is designed to grab the interest of the younger student and includes a guided tour of our World War One interactive exhibition and a talk on the weapons and equipment of war.
-Time is then set aside so that the pupil can view the other exhibitions within the museum.
-For more information and bookings please contact the museum.
+The education session provided is designed to grab the interest of the younger student and includes a guided tour of our First World War interactive exhibition and a talk on the weapons and equipment of war.
+Students learn about life in the trenches.
+Time is then set aside so that the pupil can view the other exhibitions within the Museum.
+For more information and bookings please contact the Museum.
 These are popular events so booking by schools in advance is essential.
-School may bring their own packed lunches and a seated area will be provided or purchase food from the cafe.
+School may bring their own packed lunches and a seated area will be provided.

-This is a popular tour for year ten students, it covers part of their relevant school syllabus on this period.
+This is a popular guided tour for year ten students, it covers part of their relevant school syllabus on this period.
 A detailed tour covering the Home Rule Crisis and the First World War is key to this visit.
 The tour covers the causes of the First World War, enlistment & recruitment, the role of women, medicine, life in the trenches with a walk through the Museum's trench experience.
 There is a hands on session with weapons of war.
 These are popular events so booking by schools in advance is essential.
+An area will be made available for pupils to eat their break or lunch.
+Please book in advance.

-For further information phone the Somme Museum on 02891823202 or email firstname.lastname@example.org
+For further information phone the Somme Museum on 02891823202 or email Carol at firstname.lastname@example.org

 The Museum is fully accessible and can adjust the educational tour to suit all abilities and learning need.
 Special hands on tours, with prior arrangement, are also available for visually impaired students.
 The Museum’s interactive tour can accommodate students with poor mobility and a wheelchair is available if required .
 A portable hearing loop for the guided tour is also available for those with hearing difficulties.